 I have published recently on a variety of issues relating to the history of early modern London, including taxation, popular politics, government, historical writing, and charity.
-The Oxford Holinshed Project, of which I am a co-director, is nearing completion with the p[ublication in 2012 of the Oxford Handbook to Holinshed.
+The Oxford Holinshed Project, of which I am a co-director, is nearing completion with the publication in 2012 of The Oxford Handbook of Holinshed's Chronicles.
 I am under contract with Oxford University Press to write a general book on the history of early modern London.
 You can view an additional research resource, the Gazetteer of Military Levies from the City of London, 1509-1603 through this site.

 I was the Academic Editor of this major electronic bibliographical tool from 1999 until 2010.
 Previously the Royal Historical Society Bibliography on British and Irish History, the resource is now provided on a subscription basis through a partnership between the Institute of Historical Research, the Royal Historical Society, and Brepols, the international publisher.
 The database (regularly updated) now incorporates over 500,000 records.

 In association with Dr Paulina Kewes (English) and Dr Felicity Heal (History) I am co-ordinating research into Holinshed's Chronicles, the crowning glory of Elizabethan historiography.
 Through support from the Fell Fund of Oxford University, we have prepared a parallel text edition of the 1577 and 1587 versions of the Chronicles.
 Through a grant from the Marc Fitch Fund we have begun annotation of this freely available resource.
 Oxford University Press published a Handbook to the Chronicles in 2012.
 This incorporates forty state of the art essays on the Chronicles and their reception.
 The Research Assistant for the project is Dr Henry Summerson.